The Bigamist (1953 film): Plot

 Back home, Harry resolved to rededicate himself to his marriage, and planned for someone else to handle the L.A. business.
 Eve was fully receptive, and she apologized for having been so emotionally distant.
 She embraced the idea of their adopting a child after having rejected it years before.
-However, at this point her father took ill and she had to spend time with her family in Florida.
+At this point her father took ill and she had to spend time with her family in Florida.

 Harry stayed at home and began the adoption process.
 Three months later, with Eve still away, Harry had to return to L.A. to tend to business interests there.
 He discovered Phyllis was pregnant.
-She told Harry that she didn't wish to trap him and that he was free to leave.
-However, Harry would not turn his back on the responsibility he felt toward her and to their child.
+She told Harry that she did not wish to trap him and that he was free to leave.
+Harry would not turn his back on the responsibility he felt toward her and to their child.
 He planned to call Eve, confess his infidelity, and ask for a divorce, but then came news of her father's death.
-Hearing how distraught she was he couldn't go through with his plan, but also couldn't abandon Phyllis, and instead married her bigamously.
+Hearing how distraught she was he could not go through with his plan, but also could not abandon Phyllis, and instead married her bigamously.
 With Eve pinning all of her hopes for happiness on becoming a mother, Harry had hoped to maintain his secret double life long enough for the adoption to be finalized and then divorce Eve, who would then at least still have her child.

-In the present, upon hearing the story, Jordan leaves without calling the police.
+In the present, upon hearing the story, Jordan leaves without calling the police, expressing that he both despises and pities Harry.
 Harry writes a farewell letter to the sleeping Phyllis and leaves the house.
-Eve returns to San Francisco as Harry is about to meet the police who are waiting for him there.
+Eve returns to San Francisco as Harry is about to meet the police who are waiting for him outside their home.
 Harry is tried for bigamy, and his two wives finally meet in court.
-The judge notes that once Harry has served his sentence, he'll be legally obligated to support both women.
+The judge notes that once Harry has served his sentence, he will be legally obliged to support both women.
 With regard to Harry's personal life, "it won't be a question of which woman he'll go back to, but rather which woman will take him back."
 The film ends with Harry awaiting his sentencing hearing.